 Often, even with all of that, many managers will not sleep the night before delivery from the stress and anxiety it causes them.

-Step 9: Delivery
+Step 9: Deliver the PIP

 For safety reasons, it is best practice to give the employee appropriate notice that the manager wishes to speak with them (be clear if an in-person meeting is expected) so they can make any necessary arrangements (especially if they often work offsite but you want to meet in person, etc.).
-However, if too much time elapses between the manager telling the employee about the meeting and holding the meeting, then it both increases anxiety in the employee and can provide unnecessary opportunity for a violent response from the employee.
+However, if too much time elapses between the manager telling the employee about the meeting and holding the meeting, then it both increases anxiety in the employee and can provide an unnecessary opportunity for a violent response from the employee.

 When the manager advises the employee of the meeting, it is generally best to keep the purpose of the meeting vague.
 Safety protocols at your workplace will determine where this meeting is held, the seating arrangements and possibly other elements.